GitPrabal/WeatherFetcher/README.md

 POST http://your-virtual-hostname/api/weather.php

-You have to send a body containing city name ( its optinal ):
+You have to send a body containing city name ( its optional ):

 {
     "city": "London"